JakeBrowning90/messaging-app-front/README.md

 ## Overview

 This is a fullstack MERN (MongoDB, Express, React, Node.js) app designed to emulate the functionality of messaging services like WhatsApp and Facebook Messenger.
-It is part of The Odin Project curriculum: https://www.theodinproject.com/lessons/nodejs-messaging-app

 View the repo for the backend of this project at https://github.com/JakeBrowning90/messaging-app-back